 - Being indicted by a grand jury

-Other legal situations also can lead to having a bench warrant issued against you.
+Some other legal situations can also lead a judge to issue a bench warrant against you.

 How Can I Clear the Bench Warrant?